Who We Are

 Our leadership team is composed of a president, vice-president, secretary, treasurer, and an executive board.
 Our officers serve 2 year terms.

-Our Union is stronger when all of our members are engaged and participate.
-Thus, we encourage interested members, who are in good standing with our union, to run for leadership positions.
-Diversity in ideas and experiences are important to make good decisions and to build our strength!
-We think our Campaign Handbook will come in handy if you decide to run for an officer seat.
+Our Union is stronger when all of our members are engaged.
+So, we encourage interested members, who are in good standing with our union, to run for leadership positions.
+Diversity is important to make good decisions and to build our strength!
+If you plan to run for an officer seat read our Campaign Handbook to help you get started.

 All executive board members are elected by the membership at large.
 Board seats are filled by members from each of the following sectors: